• Skip to primary navigation

 Colorful leaves with a text overlay saying more thanksgiving recipes

-• People usually hate the mushy texture, but they also don’t like things to be too dry.
-So we added buckwheat to make it juicy and give it a bread-like texture.
+People usually hate the mushy texture but dislike things being too dry.
+So, I added buckwheat to make it juicy and give it a loaf-like texture.
+And the veggies and seasonings make it rich and flavorful in every bite.

 A long brown lentil loaf on parchment paper has been cut into slices.
 2 slices has fallen in the front.
 All slices are glazed with red sauce and topped with chopped scallions.
 Mashed potatoes and more red glaze are placed in small white bowl in the back.